marcelinoNet/Config_Eventos/README.md

 ## Json-Server

 Run `json-server --watch db.json` to up json-serve.
-This will provade quick back-end for prototyping and mocking some data.
+This will provade a quick back-end for prototyping and mocking some data.

 ## Development server